Egemenatilla/Patika/SQL/readme.md

-Projects for SQL in patika.dev
+Projects in the SQL course on Patika.dev